cnorling/norling.io/content/post/merge-conflicts/index.md

 Any command that involves a merge conflict is also going to include the optional parameter for specifying a merge strategy. `-X ours` and `-X theirs` are two neat ways to say

-> If there are conflicts, prefer my changes over theirs

-or

-> If there are conflicts, prefer their changes over mine
+> If there are conflicts, prefer these changes over those

 ## In Practice